 Resources for Learning and Research

-The handsome Science and Engineering and recently renovated McHenry libraries house the impressive holdings of UCSC’s University Library—the largest library collection between Santa Barbara and San José.
-In nearly five decades, the collection has grown from a few shelves of books and a substantial dependence on the libraries of UC Berkeley to more than 2.2 million volumes, nearly 37,000 periodical titles (including online journals), in excess of 46,000 microforms, and more than 409,000 non-print items including films, slides, and audio- and video recordings.
+The University Library holds the largest library collection between Santa Barbara and San José.
+Over five decades, the collection has grown from a few shelves of books and a substantial dependence on the libraries of UC Berkeley to more than 2.3 million volumes, over 56,000 periodical titles (including online journals), nearly 39,000 microforms, and more than 411,000 non-print items including films, slides, and audio and video recordings.

-The University Library collection is divided into two parts.
-Resources in the humanities, arts, and social sciences are contained in McHenry Library at the heart of the campus, while the engineering, mathematics, and natural sciences collections are housed in the award-winning Science and Engineering Library, conveniently located on “Science Hill.”
+The University Library’s print collection is spread across two library buildings.
+Resources in the humanities, arts, and social sciences are contained in McHenry Library at the heart of the campus, while the engineering, mathematics, and physical and biological sciences collections are housed in the award-winning Science & Engineering Library, conveniently located on “Science Hill.”

-Most of the holdings of the University Library are shelved in open stacks.
-Students and faculty are encouraged to help themselves, using information found via the local Cruzcat online library catalog, the Melvyl Catalog, and the library web site.
-The library home page provides a convenient gateway to the Cruzcat and Melvyl catalogs, the California Digital Library, and a host of other electronic information resources, such as article databases and online journals.
+Most of the print holdings of library are shelved in open stacks.
+Students and faculty are encouraged to help themselves, using information found via the local Cruzcat online library catalog and the UC systemwide Melvyl Catalog.
+The library home page provides a convenient gateway to these resources, the California Digital Library, and a host of article databases and online journals.
 Research assistance is available in person at McHenry Library, by phone, via email, and 24 hours a day through the “Ask-a-Librarian” chat reference service.
 Research teaching support is provided by librarians and staff from across the library.

-The Reserve service, located at the respective circulation desks, lends copies of assigned class readings on a short-term basis and provides protection for vulnerable circulating materials and heavily used periodicals.
+The Reserves service lends copies of assigned class readings on a short-term basis and provides protection for vulnerable circulating materials and heavily used periodicals.

 Other important collections and services include: